 “He who can no longer pause to wonder and stand rapt in awe, is as good as dead; his eyes are closed.” – Albert Einstein

-Just visit any one of the numerous, stupendous relics of history, such as the Pyramids of Giza, Stonehenge, or the many rustic churches and castles scattered all over Europe, and you will be convinced of the ancient’s deep yearning for beauty and a strong belief in a mythical, ideal version of life.
-Their penchant for romanticism and fantasy is especially tangible within the enclaves of these ancient monuments.
+Just visit any one of the stupendous relics of history, such as the Pyramids of Giza, Stonehenge, or the any rustic church or castle scattered all over Europe, and you’ll be convinced of the ancient’s yearning for beauty, and a passion for myth, folklore and fantasy.

 For them, material things and objects in nature were alive with magic and possessed a kind of spiritual essence to which they felt connected.
-They had a voracious appetite for legends, rituals, spirits and mythology.
 A sense of enchantment and wonder naturally permeated every aspect of their life.

-Ever since scientific reasoning and advancement has taken a strong hold on our global culture, we have become increasingly more secular and rational.
-While there is no doubt that these advances have given us conveniences that our ancestors would not have even dreamed of, it has all come at a big price.
-Along the path of progress, we’ve lost our connection to a deeper and more profound way of existence.
+Ever since scientific reasoning and advancement took hold of our global society, we’ve become increasingly rational.
+Along the path of progress, we lost our connection to a deeper and more profound realms of existence.

 As much as technology has helped us to stay connected to each other and to be on top of things, it has also eroded our sense of wonder.
-With the rapid pace of modern day living and a strong reliance on logical thinking, we have become accustomed to living a boxed-in and routine existence that deprives us of experiencing the splendor that lies outside the walls that have been erected around us.
+We have become accustomed to living a boxed-in and routine existence that deprives us of experiencing the splendor that lies beyond the walls.

-Even the rough experiences that we have endured while growing up have hardened us.
-Our spirits become calcified with fear and negativity as we navigate the real world.
+This is worsened by the rough experiences that we some of us have endured while growing up.
+Our spirits become calcified with fear and negativity.
 Children, on the other hand, live in a perpetual state of awe because they see the world with openness and innocence.
-They revel in the novelty of every experience and see it as an opportunity for learning, fun and play.
+They revel in the novelty of every experience and see it as an opportunity for fun.

 The boys remind him that he has to use his imagination to see and eat the food.
-After several failed attempts, he finally succeeds after getting into a playful fight with one of them.
+After several failed attempts, he finally succeeds to reawaken his child-like spirit.
 The boys congratulate him with elation by saying, “You’re doing it Peter – you’re using your imagination.”
-Once he rekindled his childhood love for adventure and magic, he was able to fly again, in every sense of the word.

-The story of Hook exemplifies the importance of connecting to our child-like way of perceiving and living.
+The story of Hook exemplifies the importance of connecting to our inner child.
 The world is full of wonder and majesty but we have to train ourselves to be able to acknowledge it by slowing down, living moment-to-moment, and being curious about what’s out there – just as kids do.

 Fostering a state of wonder is something that can be easily cultivated within you but it may require a shift in your thoughts and lifestyle to make it possible.
 You have to be in an optimum environment with a suitable frame of mind to elicit those subtle, ephemeral sensations within yourself.